DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Why Use The Story Circle

-Much like the Hero’s Journey or a beat sheet, using the Story Circle is a great way to lay out a story before you start writing the script.
+Like the Hero’s Journey or a beat sheet, the Story Circle is a great way to lay out a story before you start writing the script.
 It assists with pacing and develops a compelling arc.

 Almost all scripts fit into this format.
 Even if you’re telling a more abstract story, there is generally a beginning, middle, and end, and it is important to have emotional variation.
 A false victory or defeat in the midpoint and a transition between comfort and conflict are extremely effective ways to captivate an audience.